 Interior

-The interior layout of the house consists of a ceremony table, entrance, front hall, large hall, altar room, alcove, front room, back room, tea room, etc. The front two levels are the hare space, and the back one is the ke no space.
-In the vertical row, the center of the building is the altar room, the right row is the hall, and the left row is the tatami room.
+The interior layout of the house consists of a ceremony table, entrance, front hall, great hall, altar room, front inner parlor, back inner parlor, tea room, etc. The front two levels are the “ハレ(Hare)” space, and the back one is the “ケ(Ke)” space.

-The building is about 116 tsubo(about 400m2) with a frontage of 10Kan(間) (20m) and a half and a depth of 11Kan(間) (22m).
+The building is about 400m2 with a frontage of 20m and a half and a depth of 22m.
 It has an almost square plan, with a three-row, three-tiered two-story gabled tiled roof on all four sides of the main building, and a one-and-a-half-bay shed mainly on the dirt floor and edge.

-On the right hand side of the building, open the normal entrance, and when you enter, you will find a spacious street with a width of 1.5 ken(間) (about less 3m) and a depth of 10 ken(間)(about 18m).
-On the left-hand side of the floor, thick zelkova trees(欅)and thick lacquer-coated giramon (指鴨居) with a height of less than 2 shaku(尺) (60 cm) run in a straight line, creating a deep and unique space.
+On the right side of the building, open the normal entrance, and when you enter, you will find a spacious street with a width of 3m and a depth of 18m.
+On the left-side of the floor, thick zelkova trees(欅)and thick lacquer-coated giramon (指鴨居) with a height of less than 60 cm run in a straight line, creating a deep and unique space.

 (Click here for old photos:こちら

-The hall, which is adjacent to the street floor, has a unique structure in which a flat structure is turned around, but the beams are placed one step higher, and the lower part is a transom shoji.
-It is thought that this is not only for design purposes, but also to prevent structural weakening due to concentration of joint holes on the pillars.
-In addition, the fittings that partition the halls are generally lacquered obi doors that create a hard atmosphere, but in the case of the Hamamoto family, in consideration of the natural light, the interior space is made to look soft by using fusuma sliding doors.
+The hall adjacent to the entranceway has a unique structure with a flat roof around all four sides, but with the beam members placed one level higher and with a sliding screen between the beams.
+This is thought to be not only for design, but also to prevent structural weakness due to the concentration of holes in the pillars.
+In addition, the fittings used to partition a hall are generally lacquered obi-do (sliding doors) to create a solid atmosphere, but in the case of the Hamamoto family, sliding doors with a middle opening are used to soften the interior space in consideration of lighting.

 It is said that the cypress used for the construction of the Ise Jingu Shrine was used for the ceiling panel of the ceiling in the front hall.